Cross-Spec Interactions¶

 - Scenario:

-destroy-frameis called while the substrate adapter is mid-render (a React render pass for the CLJS reference, or equivalent in another host). - Behaviour: The current render pass completes against the snapshot it began with — render is single-tick, observably atomic from the substrate's perspective.
+destroy-frame!is called while the substrate adapter is mid-render (a React render pass for the CLJS reference, or equivalent in another host). - Behaviour: The current render pass completes against the snapshot it began with — render is single-tick, observably atomic from the substrate's perspective.
 After the render commits, the next reactive update is the disposal: sub-cache disposes, the substrate releases the frame-scoped subtree (in CLJS-Reagent: unmount), the lifecycle listeners fire.
 No render mid-disposal observes a partial state.

 - Reason: Run-to-completion at the render boundary.
 React's commit cycle (and equivalents) is uninterruptible; cooperating with that cycle keeps the contract simple.